Orforio/imhotep.rb/README.md

 # imhotep.rb

-A tool for the K&L Infographics teams to verify that all images in the migration log are accounted for in the New K&L Product.
+A tool for the K&L Bitesize teams to verify that all images in the migration log are accounted for in the New K&L Product.

 The script takes a source URL and a migration log, then scrapes the source URL and all indexs, revision bites and test bites, collecting a list of images it's found.
 It then goes through each entry in the migration log, checking to see if it found an image for each given PID.
 It will also check that each image size defined in the migrations log is actually present on the server.
 It finally outputs a .csv of results.